stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 Run the installer, and select the option to *Add Python to PATH*, so that you do not need to type the full path for Python commands.
 If prompted, choose the option to remove the path length limitation from Windows.

-The default Python package automatically provides you with:
+A standard Python installation provides you with:

 * The *Python runtime*
 * An *interactive shell* (use the menu icon, or type _python_ in a